snakeku/TensorFlow-Vision-Object-Detection-and-Flutter-Integration/README.md

 # TensorFlow Vision: Object Detection and Flutter Integration
-A comprehensive project showcasing object detection using TensorFlow and seamless integration with Flutter.
-TensorFlow Vision provides a powerful solution for building and deploying object detection models, while leveraging the capabilities of Flutter.
+A personal project showcasing object detection using TensorFlow and integration with Flutter.
+TensorFlow Vision provides a powerful solution for building and deploying object detection models, while leveraging the capabilities of Flutter to implement it on mobile devices.

 ---